euclidprobe/euclidprobe.github.io/pages/mydoc/02c_VCore.md

 The initial EVA carriage mounts was proportioned for Duct V2.1 Straight and has recessed for nuts to attach the toolboard from the underside.
 Use M3x10 button head, or countersink the PCB for M3X10 flat head screws.

 The EVA 2.4 mount was designed to fit around the regular tri-horn mount.
 Use with either the mid-width or wide width tri-horn will require spacers to adjust the mount outwards, and will result in a reduced print area.

+EVA 3 mount and dock is user contributed.

 The V-Core3 dock is proportioned for 3030 extrusion.